shanaka1/Favorite-song.-/README.md

 # Favorite-song.-
-nice song and its own lyrics and singer
+This is my nice song and its own lyrics and singer